-STAT 0086 - ALGEBRA FOR PROBABILITY & STATISTICS 2 Credit(s); 2 Lecture Hour(s)
+STAT 0086 - ALGEBRA FOR PROBABILITY & STATISTICS

 This course is designed to teach students the algebraic methods and procedures that will be needed in a probability and statistics course.
 The topics will include demonstrations in using the calculator, scientific notation, order of operations, converting decimals to percents, inequalities, and exponents, radicals, solving equations, graphing lines using slope and y-intercept, solving equations using the quadratic formula, sequences and variation.
-P/NP